INDIANA WORKER’S COMPENSATION FORMULARY

 The Official Disability Guidelines (ODG), Appendix A may be viewed HERE.

 This is a fluid document that will change from time to time.
 Please check the WCB website periodically for updates.
-Additions and amendments will be put at the beginning and will be dated.
+Additions will be put at the beginning and will be dated.
+This document is neither law nor formal regulation.
+Rather, it is the agency’s informal guide to meeting the requirements of the law.

 What does the new law mean?